M3rkl3-Tr33/M3rkl3-Tr33/README.md

  What better way to Learn than Just start typing?

- What the Worst that could happen?
+ What's the Worst that could happen?